-Each case must be assessed and discretion not to recharge may be exercised by - staff members, depending on the circumstances affecting the individual case.
+Each case must be assessed and discretion not to recharge may be exercised by Council staff, depending on the circumstances affecting the individual case.
 In considering when discretion should be exercised and a recharge waived in full or in part, account will be taken of:

+- Tenants Age

+- Tenants Health

-- Contract Holder's Age - Contract Holder's Health - Disability issues (physical, mental or learning) - Domestic Abuse - Harassment or victimisation (including issues of hate crime against any of the protected characteristics listed on page 3 of the policy) - Reasons for the repair - Contract Holder's ability to carry out repair - · History of previous rechargeable repairs and - Legal (criminal) action being taken.
+- Disability issues (physical, mental or learning)

+- Domestic Abuse

+- Harassment or victimisation (including issues of hate crime against any of the protected characteristics listed on page 3 of the policy)

+- · Reasons for the repair

+- Tenants ability to carry out repair

+- History of previous rechargeable repairs and

+- Legal (criminal) action being taken.
 Confirmation must be provided by either the Police, a Legal Representative or directly from the Court.
 A crime incident number or log/reference number alone is not normally sufficient.